tomatosliu/cse222a-network-project/README.md

 `/resources`: log of discussion and other helpful resources.

-`data`: some useful data from Hadoop or the whole system
+`/data`: some useful data from Hadoop or the whole system

-`log`: logs about learning and configure of our system
+`/log`: logs about learning and configure of our system

-`src`: source code of our system
+`/src`: source code of our system

-`vagrant`: configure files of vagrant
+`/vagrant`: configure files of vagrant

 ## Update
 `10/21`